tanmay1070/CS-6364-AI---MorrisGameVariant/README.md

 Instructions to run the program:

-Step 1: Download the zip folder and extract the folder.
-Step 2: Syntax to be entered in Command Prompt
+Step 1: Download the zip folder and extract the folder.\t Step 2: Syntax to be entered in Command Prompt